Before jumping to the explanation let’s define the glucose tablets or pills, first.

 Yes, these are the symptoms of hypoglycemia.
 But a glucose meter is another way of measuring the glucose level.

 But what readings on the glucose meter are considered low blood glucose levels or hypoglycemia?

 The normal value is 70-170 mg/dl, this is a level for normal routine i.e not after a meal while in fasting the value is 65-110 mg/dl.
 Below 50 mg/dl is a severely low level of blood glucose.

-That’s is a good question.
-The diabetic patient has always high glucose levels in their blood, a condition called hyperglycemia but when their glucose level may lead to hypoglycemia when the patient is taking too many diabetic medications, not eating enough food, exercising too much without taking any snack, waiting too long between meals and most important taking a high dose of insulin (because insulin convert the glucose to glycogen making blood glucose level low) lead to hypoglycemia which is treated instantly with glucose tablets.
+That’s a good question.
+The diabetic patient has always high glucose levels in their blood, a condition called hyperglycemia but when their glucose level may lead to hypoglycemia when the patient is taking too many diabetic medications, not eating enough food, exercising too much without taking any snacks, waiting too long between meals and most important taking a high dose of insulin (because insulin convert the glucose to glycogen making blood glucose level low) lead to hypoglycemia which is treated instantly with glucose tablets.

 What flavors of these tablets are available?

 Different flavors of these tablets are available as orange, grapes, raspberry, etc.

 Are there any other forms of these tablets available?